molydisulfide/Plant-PoT/README.md

 **Plant-PoT** is an Arduino-based IoT moisture monitoring system for house plants.

-A capacitve moisture sensor inserted into the plant soil is used to trip a message on the LCD screen telling you to water the plant once the moisture falls below a certain threshold.
+A capacitive moisture sensor inserted into the plant soil is used to trip a message on the LCD screen telling you to water the plant once the moisture falls below a certain threshold.

 The moisture data is being periodically sent to a ThingSpeak server, where a MATLAB visualization allows you to track the moisture value trend and displays the current moisture value.